- Oswald Cardinal Gracias

 AUXILIARY BISHOP OF BOMBAY

 Fr.
-Barthol Barretto (born 16th September, 1961 / ordained priest 8th April, 1989) is currently serving as Parish Priest, Our Lady of the Immaculate Conception (IC) Church, Borivli (West).
+Barthol Barretto was born on 16th September, 1961 and ordained priest 8th April, 1989.
 Fr.
-Barthol’s earlier parishes, where he was appointed in different capacities, were: St. Francis Xavier, Dabul, St. Francis Xavier, Panvel, St. Lawrence, Wagle Estate, Thane, St. Thomas, Goregaon.
+Barthol’s earlier parishes, where he was appointed in different capacities, were: St. Francis Xavier, Dabul, St. Francis Xavier, Panvel, St. Lawrence, Wagle Estate, Thane, St. Thomas, Goregaon, Our Lady of Immaculate Conception, Borivli.
 He has also served as Dean of the Thane Deanery and the Borivli Deanery.
 Prior to his posting to Goregaon, Fr.
 Barthol served as Secretary to His Eminence, Cardinal Ivan Dias, and later to Cardinal Oswald Gracias.
 Earlier, he was Director of Youth of the Archdiocese of Bombay.
 He has recently been particularly active in promoting the Holy Father’s call for the Jubilee Year of Mercy involving his parish in initiatives and outreach that have made a difference.
 He is visiting Faculty at the Archdiocesan Seminary where he teaches Homiletics and briefly served as the Administrator of the Archdiocesan Seminary.
 He is currently the vice Chairman of the Priest Council.

 Fr.
 Barthol, son of Rosdalima and Airmina Barretto, hails from Mahim and studied at St. Michael’s High School.
 He holds a degree in History from the University of Bombay.
 An excellent communicator and pro-active social worker, he takes his role as mentor and shepherd of his flock very seriously.